kailash-manasarovar/statement/docs/timeline/2024/december.md

 - I say I will and then find out I'm unable to get into X Spaces, inexplicably.
 - After realizing she's somehow involved with the Spanish criminal gangs, [the "hunters"](october.md#we-take-what-we-want-they-say-were-hunters-they-say), I wonder who asked her to request that of me.
 - No doubt someone with a direct hack into my machine via the X platform, and no doubt for porn-terror purposes.
-- I have already told Janet about how I'm officially unsafe in Spain.
+- I have already told Janet that I'm officially unsafe in Spain.

 ![Officially unsafe in Spain](../../content/tweets/back-in-spain-shudder.jpg)